JaimeSalas/gh-actions-publish/README.md

-# 03 Github branch
+# 02 Github actions

-In this example we are going to create a production server using Github pages.
+In this example we are going to create a production server using Github pages and Github actions.

-We will start from `02-azure-ftp`.
+We will start from `03-github-branch`.

 # Steps to build it